Majapahit: Archaeological evidence

-Little physical evidence of Majapahit remains, and some details of the history are rather abstract.
-Nevertheless, local Javanese people did not forget Majapahit completely, as Mojopait is mentioned vaguely in Babad Tanah Jawi, a Javanese chronicle composed in the 18th century.
+Compared to contemporary societies elsewhere in Asia, little physical evidence of Majapahit remains.
 Majapahit did produce physical evidence: the main ruins dating from the Majapahit period are clustered in the Trowulan area, which was the royal capital of the kingdom.
+The area has become the centre for the study of Majapahit history.
 The Trowulan archaeological site was first documented in the 19th century by Sir Thomas Stamford Raffles, Lieutenant-Governor of British Java of the East India Company from 1811 to 1816.
-He reported the existence of "ruins of temples ... scattered about the country for many miles", and referred to Trowulan as "this pride of Java".
+He reported the existence of "ruins of temples... scattered about the country for many miles", and referred to Trowulan as "this pride of Java".
+Aerial and satellite imagery has revealed an extensive network of canals crisscrossing the Majapahit capital.
+Findings from April 2011 indicate the Majapahit capital was much larger than previously believed after some artefacts were uncovered.